Yash-Kalkhambkar/forengers-docs/vercel-deployment.md

 ---

-## How Our Vercel Builds Work

-When you push code:

-1. Vercel detects the new commit
-2. Installs dependencies
-3. Runs the production build (`npm run build`)
-4. Deploys to Preview or Production depending on the branch

-During this process, Vercel reads **Git commit metadata**, including:

-- Commit author
-- Commit email
-- Commit hash

-This metadata is necessary for:

-- Accurate build attribution
-- Debugging deployment logs
-- Linking commits to deployments

-If the commit email is missing or inconsistent, Vercel may show:

-- Missing or incorrect build attribution
-- Failed preview deployments
-- Metadata or caching issues

----

 ## Why We Use a Local Git Email

 To avoid inconsistencies and ensure Vercel recognizes commits correctly, our repo uses a shared local Git email: